 Want to learn more about COVID-19, vaccines, and OI?

 Upcoming Event: COVID-19 Vaccine Q&A

-The OI Foundation will host an update to our COVID-19 Vaccine Q&A on Thursday, February 11 at 6pm ET.
-In this session, they will update the OI community on new COVID-19 developments.
+The OI Foundation will hosted an update to our COVID-19 Vaccine Q&A on Thursday, February 11 at 6pm ET to update the OI community on new COVID-19 developments.